Feiyu-Yao/Feiyu-Yao.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a research assistant at Westlake University, working on Visual Language Navigation and applying sensors to capture motion.
-My research interest includes multimodal tasks, sensor tasks, embodied AI and domain generalization.
+I am looking for PhD positions.
+My research interest mainly focus on human-centric Multimodal learning, aiming to inferring how humans move in and interact in real world.
+Application domains of interest include Augmented and Virtual Reality, Human Robot Interaction.
 I graduated from Columbia University with a master of science degree.
-My major is Mechanical Engineering and my concentration is robotics and control.
-I received a B.E degree at Nanjing University of Science and Technology.
+My major is Mechanical Engineering and my concentration is robotics and control with an excellent GPA 4.198/4.